MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

 <a name="Overview"></a>
 ## Overview ##

 Whether you realize it or not, bots are everywhere.
-In fact, you probably interact with bots every day without even realizing it.
+In fact, you probably interact with bots every day without realizing it.
 Bots, especially chat and messenger bots, are changing the way we interact with businesses, communities, and even each other.
-Thanks to light-speed advances and availability of artificial intelligence services, bots are not only becoming more advanced and personalized, but also more accessible for creation by the average developer.
+Thanks to light-speed advances and availability of artificial intelligence services, bots are not only becoming more advanced and personalized, but also more accessible to developers.

-Regardless of the target language or platform, developers building bots face the same common problems: Bots require basic input and output.
+Regardless of the target language or platform, developers building bots face the same challenges: Bots require basic input and output.
 Bots need language and dialog logic.
-Bots need to be responsive, scalable, and extensible, and they need to interact with users in any conversation experience and language the user chooses.
-The Microsoft Bot Framework provides the foundation for what developers need to build, connect, manage and publish intelligent bots that interact naturally with users over a diverse range of third-party and custom services.
+Bots need to be responsive, scalable, and extensible, and they need to interact with users in a conversational manner and in the language the user chooses.
+The Microsoft Bot Framework provides the foundation developers need to build, connect, manage, and publish intelligent bots that interact naturally with users using a range of third-party and custom services.

-In this lab, you’ll register and configure a bot for use with the Microsoft Bot Framework, as well as build and publish a bot using the Microsoft Bot Framework SDK configured for use with a Skype channel that can return random, interesting facts to a user.
+In this lab, you will create a bot for use with the Microsoft Bot Framework.
+The bot will use a Skype channel to return random, interesting facts to a user.

 <a name="Objectives"></a>
 ### Objectives ###